RoadPilotAI/cads/docs/architecture.md

 ### 2.4 Offline Questionnaire

 The pre-test questionnaire must be completable offline.
-Where the Worker PWA pre-completion model is used, pre-completed questionnaire data must be available locally in the field application before connectivity is required.
+Where the CADS Worker pre-completion model is used, pre-completed questionnaire data must be available locally in the field application before connectivity is required.

 ---